Jodie Cook: Writing and podcasts

 In May 2017, Cook recorded her TEDx talk "Creating Useful People" at TEDx Aston University.
 She delivered the opening keynote at the 2018 NACUE Student Enterprise Conference.

 In 2017, Cook was a guest on the BBC Radio 4 programme, "Being bored: the importance of doing nothing" hosted by Phill Jupitus, where she suggested that he solved his problem of never being bored by scheduling boredom in his diary.
 In 2018 Cook interviewed Jupitus for the Clever Tykes podcast: Creating Useful People, which explores the childhood influences that shape future success.
 Other guests interviewed on the podcast are Jordan Daykin, Emma Jones MBE, Craig Donaldson, Jessica Ward, and Sara Davies MBE.

 In 2018, Cook became a contributing writer for Forbes, on the topic of entrepreneurship.

 In 2019, Cook released the book Stop Acting Like You're Going To Live Forever, a collection of 36 articles on the topics of entrepreneurship, happiness and lifestyle design, and its accompanying guided journal.

 In 2020, Cook released the book How To Raise Entrepreneurial Kids, published by Rethink Press, and accompanying playbook, with entrepreneur Daniel Priestley.
+The book has been translated into seven languages, Korean, Chinese (simplified), Vietnamese, Czech, Thai, Turkish and Russian.

+In 2021, Cook released the book Instagram Rules, published by White Lion Publishing, an imprint of Quarto.

+In 2022, Cook released the book Ten Year Career: Reimagine business, design your life, fast track your freedom, published by John Murray Publishing, an imprint of Hachette.

+In 2023 Cook became a senior contributor for Forbes and was interviewed by YouTuber Ali Abdaal for his Deep Dive podcast in an episode titled "Stop wasting your life: a guide to unlocking your full potential."

+Coachvox AI

+In 2023 Cook cofounded Coachvox AI, a company that creates AI coaches.

+In February 2025 Jodie was ranked number 8 in a list of AI experts in the UK according to a report by Favikon.

 Awards

 In May 2014, Cook won the title Birmingham Young Professional of the Year (BYPY) at an event at the International Convention Centre having won the marketing and communications category.
 Later that year, JC Social Media was awarded best small business at the Midlands' Venus awards, also held at the ICC.

 The following year Cook was named the Birmingham Chamber of Commerce's ‘Future Face’ of digital, whilst Cook was also listed in the Drum's 50 under 30 women in tech.

 Cook was named a 'rising star' in Computer Weekly's 50 Women in Tech in 2015 and named as one of Birmingham's most influential people in the Birmingham Post's Power 250.

 Cook, alongside her husband won the regional and national NatWest Great British Entrepreneur Award with the title Entrepreneurs' Champion.

-In 2021, Cook released the book Instagram Rules, published by White Lion Publishing.
 In May 2021 Instagram Rules won Sales & Marketing book of the year at the Business Book Awards.